West Ohio Camps - COVID-19

 - The purpose of cohorts is to contain any potential spread of the virus to the members of a smaller group and to prevent a camp-wide outbreak.

-- Cohorts will consist of a small group of campers, staff, and volunteers that will experience their week of camp together.
+- Cohorts will consist of a small group of campers, staff, and volunteers that will experience their week of camp together, also referred to as 'HOUSEHOLD' during their residential time at camp.

-- Cohorts should be as small as possible with no more than 15 people including campers, staff, and volunteers.
+- Cohorts should be no more than 10 people including campers, staff, and volunteers.

 - Interaction between cohorts should be limited.
 All campers, staff, and volunteers must wear a mask, sanitize hands, and keep a distance of at least 6 feet when interacting with people outside of their cohort.
-This includes but is not limited to passing another group on a trail, attending worship, meal serving line, using a shared restroom, and any interaction with staff outside the cohort.
+This includes but is not limited to passing another group on a trail, attending worship, meal serving line, and using a shared restroom.

 - Activity schedules and large group gatherings should be planned to avoid interaction between cohorts.

 - Masks are not required when a cohort is isolated in a specific area or activity location.
-Members of a cohort should still avoid close contact with each other such as hugs, sitting on someone else’s bed, sharing clothes or towels, etc. and regularly wash and sanitize hands.
+Members of a cohort should still avoid close contact with each other such as hugs, sitting on someone else’s bed, sharing clothes or towels, and utilize proper hygiene.

 - If a group is interacting with a staff member outside of their cohort, such as kitchen staff or an activity leader, all campers, staff, and volunteers must wear a mask, keep at least 6 feet distance, and sanitize or wash hands regularly.